County Route 571 (New Jersey)

 County highway in New Jersey, U.S.

 County Route 571 (CR 571) is a county highway in the U.S. state of New Jersey.
-The highway extends 43.96 mi from New Jersey Route 37 in Toms River Township to New Jersey Route 27 in Princeton.
-Though it is designated a north–south county route by the New Jersey Department of Transportation (NJDOT), it is geographically northwest-southeast and signed both as north–south and east–west inconsistently as a result.
+The highway extends 43.9 mi from New Jersey Route 37 in Toms River to Nassau Street (New Jersey Route 27) in Princeton.
+Though it is designated a north–south county route by the New Jersey Department of Transportation, it is geographically northwest-southeast and signed both as north–south and east–west inconsistently as a result.